Welcome to today's edition of the Rush 24-7 podcast.

 Fairness, fairness, fairness.

-Fairness, equality, equality and fairness.
+Fairness, equality, equality, and fairness.

-And then in the troughs and in all the valleys, right at the bottom are the little old nobodies like you, like Joe Schmo, who doesn't know who to call in uh Washington, or the guy who owns Fred's hardware store and hasn't got a lobbyist uh in Washington to get him out of this thing.
+And then in the troughs and in all the valleys, right at the bottom are the little old nobodies like you, like Joe Schmo, who doesn't know who to call in Washington, or the guy who owns Fred's hardware store and hasn't got a lobbyist in Washington to get him out of this thing.

-Uh that's why we have three thousand page laws now.
+That's why we have 3,000-page laws now.

-Uh because if uh if we have equality before the law, the law is two pages long.
+Because if we have equality before the law, the law is two pages long.

 There's someone at the top and there's you at the bottom.